 Each year in NSW about a thousand babies are born more than 8 weeks early (before 32 weeks of pregnancy).
 Almost all of these babies need highly specialised care in a Neonatal (newborn) Intensive Care Unit until they have developed enough to breathe and feed without clinical help.

 The overall outcomes of a premature birth is good, however, there are risks to being born early.
 The booklet "Birth before 32 weeks" explains those risks and answers the common questions asked by parents.
 Please remember that the risks of most complications mentioned here are small and are uncommon in babies born after 32 weeks of pregnancy.
 We encourage you to discuss any concerns with your Doctor and Midwife.

-We would appreciate any feedback on the new booklet and information sheets.
+We would appreciate any feedback on the booklet.
 Click here to email your feedback.
-Thank you
+Thank you.